Sarah Winchester was heir to the Winchester repeating rifle fortune, and she was convinced that the spirits of all those ... More

 Winchester Mystery House

 Sarah Winchester was heir to the Winchester repeating rifle fortune, and she was convinced that the spirits of all those killed with that gun were haunting her.
-To confuse the restless spirits, she constructed one of the oddest houses ever built and kept constructing it until the day of her death.
-The Victorian-style labyrinth that resulted, features a door on the second floor that opens onto thin air—others that open onto walls, and stairs and corridors that lead to dead ends.
-Check website for prices and further information.
+So she moved from New Haven, Connecticut to San Jose to construct her dream home.
+To confuse the restless spirits, she constructed one of the oddest houses ever built and kept construction in operation 24 hours a day, 365 days a year until the day of her death.
+The Victorian-style labyrinth that resulted features a door on the second floor that opens onto thin air, and others that open onto walls and stairs and corridors that lead to dead ends.

 We had a wonderful time!
 Our group thought it was well worth the money spent.
 We did the Grand Estate Tour which included the Mansion Tour (65 min.) and the Behind the Scenes Tour (approx. 50 min.) for only $35.
 I spent the time visualizing what the house looked like in Mrs. Winchesters' time and really wanting to go on a tour by myself :) The history was quite interesting.
 I felt she and her builders were really ahead of the times in creating safe gas lights, elevators, heating etc. I found her story very sad, what a lonely woman she was.
 I hope you disregard the negative reviews and see for yourself.
 One of my friends told me he was so bored and I wouldn't like it.
 I'm glad I didn't listen to him.
 The grounds are gorgeous and we enjoyed looking at all the plants and flowers.